So I set up a canvas and painted my soul. But then I realized they don’t make a black dark enough for this project. So I picked something else.

 I think the last time I used them was almost 20 years ago in art classes.
 I kind of forgot you could really layer colors like other mediums.
 So my whites were nowhere near white enough and I just kept smearing colors around but not getting what I wanted out of it.
 As you can see it’s nowhere near done and I threw down the pastels in disgust.

 I’m discouraged and I’m opting to let this project sit a bit longer.
 I’m just not ready for skin tones and realism.
 I know I won’t do it justice and I’ll be disappointed.

 So it’s time to plan out something else out for this canvas that will fit in around my cartoon house.

-I was just going to let the fox quietly drift off to its new owner.
+I was just going to let the finished foxy quietly drift off to its new owner.
 I figured everyone was sick of seeing my posts about it on various social media.
 After several weeks, I sure was sick of looking at it.
 However, I had several friends demanding to see the final product.
 So I nabbed it back and took a few photos.

 So here it is, teeth and all.
 No more gumming the city to death.